Christina Vidovich

 Women Getting Visible

-Christina Vidovich is an international speaker, entrepreneur, and visibility & leadership strategist who empowers women leaders to confidently share their voice, increase their visibility, and expand their influence.
-She is the founder of Women Getting Visible, a global visibility movement and platform that supports women in building confidence, mastering communication, and becoming recognized voices through public speaking, podcasts, livestreams, social media, and digital media.
+Christina Vidovich is an international speaker, entrepreneur, and visibility and leadership strategist who empowers women leaders to share their voice, increase their visibility, and expand their influence.
+She is the founder of Women Getting Visible and the leader in global visibility conferences, shining the spotlight on women founders, entrepreneurs, and leaders worldwide.

-Through her conferences, workshops, and global programs, Christina helps women transform visibility into opportunity—turning ideas into impact and audiences into aligned communities.
-Her work focuses on leadership development, personal branding, and authentic communication for women entrepreneurs, executives, and emerging leaders.
+Through her conferences, workshops, and global events, Christina helps women transform visibility into opportunity, turning ideas into impact and audiences into aligned communities.
+Her work centers on leadership development, personal branding, and authentic communication for women founders, entrepreneurs, and emerging leaders.
+Her clients become sought-after voices in their industries, landing stages, media, and strategic opportunities that accelerate their impact.

 A first-generation American, Christina brings a deep understanding of cross-cultural communication, adaptability, and emotional intelligence to her work.
-Her background includes a Filipina-Spanish mother who was a pediatrician and a Croatian-American father who was a stay-at-home dad and small business owner—experiences that shaped her inclusive, people-centered leadership approach.
+Her Filipina-Spanish mother, a pediatrician, and her Croatian-American father, a stay-at-home dad and small business owner, shaped her inclusive, people-centered leadership approach.

-Christina began her professional journey in the performing arts as a ballroom dancer and instructor.
-She founded Two Left Feet Dance, producing large-scale programs and performances that reached over 50,000 participants throughout the Washington, D.C., metro area.
-This foundation in performance, presence, and audience engagement continues to influence her powerful and engaging speaking style today.
+Christina began her professional journey as a ballroom dancer and founder of Two Left Feet Dance, which produced large-scale programs and performances reaching more than 50,000 participants in the Washington, D.C., metro area.
+This foundation in performance, presence, and audience engagement continues to inform her dynamic and engaging speaking style today.

-As a homeschooling mother, traveler, and innovator, Christina balances leadership, mentorship, and creativity.
-Through Women Getting Visible, she continues to create opportunities for women to be seen, heard, and celebrated—on stages, online, and across the world.
+Beyond her work, Christina balances leadership, mentorship, and creativity in her life, family, and travels.
+Through Women Getting Visible, she continues to create opportunities for women to be seen, heard, and celebrated on stages, online, and across the world.

 • Kent State University